Sv443/FactorioTextPlateGen/README.md

 <br>

 ## Features:
-- Create blueprint from file or text input
-- Decode any blueprint to a JSON file from a file or text input
+- Create a blueprint from a text file or string input
-- Persistent settings that allow you to specify:
+- Persistent settings that allow you to adjust:
   - Text plate material
   - Text plate size
   - Line spacing
   - Text direction
   - Max line length
   - Blueprint name
-- Global command for generating blueprints from and to anywhere on your system
+- Register a global command for generating blueprints from and to anywhere on your system
+- Decode any arbitrary blueprint to a JSON file
+- Write your own code to manipulate blueprints with the provided functions and types

 <br>